coleygroup/rogi-xd/README.md

 ```

-## Training models
+## Pretrained models

-- both the VAE and GIN were trained over 100 epochs on the ZINC 250k dataset using a learning rate of `3e-4` and early stopping on the validation loss
+- both the VAE and GIN were pretrained over 100 epochs on the ZINC 250k dataset using a learning rate of `3e-4` and early stopping on the validation loss
 - to train your own models, run the following command:

   ```bash
   pcmr train -m (gin | vae) -d zinc -c 8
   ```
-  The models will be saved to the following directory `models/{GIN,VAE}/zinc`, which can be supplied to the `rogi` command later via the `--model-dir` argument.
+  The models will be saved to the following directory `models/{gin,vae}/zinc`, which can be supplied to the `rogi` command later via the `--model-dir` argument.

   _NOTE_: this script trains a simple GIN or VAE and _doesn't_ allow for custom architectures to specified.
 That's because the goal of this repository **was not** to provide _another_ VAE implementation.
 If you like the composable object model we used, feel free use it in your own project.
 I don't think a full citation is necessary, but a docstring reference and a shoutout would be appreciated :hugs:.The following modules will contain most of the code you need:

-  - `pcmr.models.vae`
   - `pcmr.models.gin`
   - `pcmr.cli.train`